leo-pfeiffer/epi-sim/app/app/app/pages/markdown/about.md

-# A Compartmental Network Model for COVID-19
+# A Web Application for Compartmental Network Models Illustrated Using COVID-19
 [![Crest of the Universiy of St Andrews >](/assets/img/stacrest.png)](https://www.st-andrews.ac.uk/) EpiSim is the web application I built as part of my MSc dissertation at the [University of St Andrews, UK](https://www.st-andrews.ac.uk/).
 It was built